-Any proposal of a shareholder intended to be presented at the 2011 Annual Meeting of the Company must be received by the Company at its headquarters, c/o Corporate Secretary's Office, 600 North Centennial Street, Zeeland, Michigan 49464, no later than December 1, 2010, if the shareholder wishes the proposal to be included in the Company's Proxy Statement relating to that meeting.
+Any proposal of a shareholder intended to be presented at the 2012 Annual Meeting of the Company must be received by the Company at its headquarters, c/o Corporate Secretary's Office, 600 North Centennial Street, Zeeland, Michigan 49464, no later than December 4, 2011, if the shareholder wishes the proposal to be included in the Company's Proxy Statement relating to that meeting.
 In addition, the Company's Bylaws contain certain notice and procedural requirements applicable to shareholder proposals, irrespective of whether the proposal is to be included in the Company's Proxy materials.
-To be timely, such a shareholder's notice must be delivered, or mailed and received at, the Company's headquarters by April 10, 2010.
+To be timely, such a shareholder's notice must be delivered, or mailed and received at, the Company's headquarters as set forth in the Company's Bylaws.
 A copy of the Company's Bylaws is filed with the Securities and Exchange Commission and can be obtained from the Public Reference Section of the Commission or the Company.